discordjs/guide/guide/command-handling/adding-features.md

 So far all your command files are in a single `commands` folder.
 This is fine if you only have a few of them but if you're planning to make a bot that does lots of stuff you might end up with a large number of files in the `commands` folder.
 Keeping track of that many files can be a little tough.
 To make this a little easier, you can sort your commands according to their types and put them in separate folders inside the `commands` folder.
 You will have to make a few changes to your existing code in `index.js` for this to work out.

-If you've followed along so far, your project structure should look something like this:
+If you've been following along, your project structure should look something like this:

 ![Project structure before sorting](./images/before-sorting.png)